himelmallick/himelmallick/README.md

 My name is Himel Mallick.
 I am a computational biologist currently working at Merck Research Laboratoriees.
 I am an extended lab member of the [bioBakery software development team](https://huttenhower.sph.harvard.edu/) at the Harvard Chan School and the Broad Institute.

-As background, I am a Julia Enthusiast, a Python Explorer, and an R developer.
+As background, I am a Julia enthusiast, a Python explorer, and an R developer.
 Mostly, I develop computational methods and open-source software for the analysis of high-dimensional data, including high-throughput next-generation sequencing data.

 For more information, please visit my website at [himelmallick.org](http://himelmallick.org) and feel free to get in touch on [![GitHub][1.1]][1], [![Twitter][1.2]][2], or on [![LinkedIn][1.3]][3].